• Skip to primary navigation

 Writing to Win

-The above tips are just some of the strategies you need to employ to win more security tenders.
+The above tips are just some of the strategies you need to employ to win more open security tenders, as well as private company security tenders and other security contracts that are up for tender.
 Once you make your bid decision to bid for a contract, it is important that you allocate the appropriate resources internally in order to get the best possible outcome.
 Here at Tsaks Consulting, we love helping companies win more tenders so feel free to give us a call if you require a bid writing, management or tender writing service designed to help you win.

 “I used Jason and the team for a recent security tender.
 It wasn’t your usual patrolling tender, but rather access control for a government building with some relatively strict security concerns and protocols.
 Jason and the team assisted us in navigating the tender, really drilling down and communicating how we would add value, and navigating the government documents.
 We were happy with their service.” – Director – Security Company